 The Company regularly assesses its statutory solvency position, which is derived from the ratio of its available capital and the capital requirement. Česká pojišťovna has a very strong capital position.
-At the end of 2017, the ratio of total eligible own funds to SCR reached 322%, i.e. eligible own funds amounted to more than double the required level prescribed by Solvency II.
-The strong capital position should enable the Company to face any adverse external events or events with an impact higher than required by Solvency II (for instance catastrophic floods) and be able to fully meet its liabilities towards clients while continuing to fulfil all capital requirements prescribed by the regulation. Česká pojišťovna is a composite insurer providing a comprehensive range of services, encompassing life and no n-life personal lines, insurance for small, medium-sized and large customers, covering industrial and business risks and agriculture.
-The wide range of products and large portfolio allow significant risk diversification, and thus Česká pojišťovna achieveslong-term stable financial results and a strong capital position.
-Customers benefit from this diversification by having a strong and reliable partner, which is able to help under all circumstances, even under unfavorable economic conditions.
+At the end of 2017, the ratio of total Eligible Own Funds to SCR reached 275%, i.e. Eligible Own Funds amounted to more than double the level required by Solvency II.
+The strong capital position should enable the Company to face any adverse external events or events with an impact higher than required by Solvency II (for instance catastrophic floods) and to be able to fully meet its liabilities towards clients while continuing to fulfil all statutory capital requirements.

+Česká pojišťovna is a composite insurer providing a comprehensive range of services, encompassing life and non-life personal lines, insurance for small, medium-sized and large customers, covering industrial and business risks and agriculture.
+The wide range of products and large portfolio allow significant risk diversification, and thus Česká pojišťovna achieves long-term stable financial results and a strong capital position.
+Customers benefit from this diversification by having a strong and reliable partner that is able to help under all circumstances, even under unfavorable economic conditions.